 Above the Flanders 20 was a valid competitor to the Model T Ford.
 In 1911 there were over 14,000 of the Flanders 20 built which was quite impressive considering that Ford built a little over 34,000 Model T Fords that year.
 The Flanders was mechanically quite modern, with the now standard three speed transmission and cone clutch.
 The Flanders 20 weighed 1400 pounds and had an honest 20 horsepower.
 With its three speed transmission and 4:1 rear axle gearing it was quicker than a Model T Ford in a drag race but had a slightly lower top speed if both cars could have found a stretch of road smooth enough to get above 40 MPH.
 The Flanders had a list price of $725 which was slightly higher than the Ford which cost $700 in 1911.

 The Flanders 20 engine above has the cylinder unit cast as a group of four cylinders with non – removable cylinder head.
 The cylinder unit bolts to the crankcase.
 The engine was originally designed to be thermo – syphon cooled like the Model T Ford, however it was soon learned that the engine overheated easily.
-Studebaker paid to retrofit all existing cars with water pumps.
-The water pump was standard on the Flanders 20 in 1911.
+The production cars were equipped with water pumps.
 Ignition for the Flanders 20 was dual, there was a Splitdorf high tension magneto and also a battery powered temblor coil ignition used during starting.

 The Flanders 20 was selected as the “Pathfinder” car for the 1911 Glidden tour.
 This was quite an honor for the fledgling company that had started business only three years prior.